Main Navigation - Mobile

 5. The context in which the alleged incidents occurred.

-G. The school district will act to investigate all complaints of bullying and will discipline or take appropriate action against any student, teacher, administrator, volunteer, contractor, or other employee of the school district who is found to have violated this policy.
+G. The District will act to investigate all complaints of bullying and will discipline or take appropriate action against any student, teacher, administrator, volunteer, contractor, or other employee of the District who is found to have violated this policy.

 IV.
 REPORTING PROCEDURE

-A. Any person who believes they have been the victim of bullying or any other person (e.g. witness, parent, colleague) with knowledge or belief of conduct that may constitute bullying is encouraged to report the alleged acts immediately to an appropriate school district official designated by this policy.
+A. Any person who believes they have been the victim of bullying or any other person (e.g. witness, parent, colleague) with knowledge or belief of conduct that may constitute bullying is encouraged to report the alleged acts immediately to an appropriate District official designated by this policy.
 A person may report conduct they believe to be bullying even if more than 24 hours have passed.
 A person may report bullying anonymously.
-However, the school district’s ability to take action against an alleged bully based solely on an anonymous report may be limited.
+However, the District’s ability to take action against an alleged bully based solely on an anonymous report may be limited.

-B. The school district encourages the reporting party or complainant to use the report form available from the principal of each building or available from the school district office, but oral reports shall be considered complaints as well.
+B. The District encourages the reporting party or complainant to use the report form available from the principal of each building or available from the District office, but oral reports shall be considered complaints as well.

 C. The building principal, the principal’s designee, or the building supervisor (hereinafter Building Report Taker) is the person responsible for receiving reports of bullying at the building level.
-Any person may report bullying directly to a school district human rights officer or the superintendent.
-If the complaint involves the Building Report Taker, the complaint shall be made or filed directly with the superintendent or the school district human rights officer by the reporting party or complainant.
+Any person may report bullying directly to a District human rights officer or the superintendent.
+If the complaint involves the Building Report Taker, the complaint shall be made or filed directly with the superintendent or the District human rights officer by the reporting party or complainant.

 E. Reports of bullying are classified as private educational and/or personnel data and/or confidential investigative data and will not be disclosed except as permitted by law.